« Est-ce ainsi que les hommes vivent ? » ("Is this how men live?")

 The Maeght Foundation CollectionDecember 16, 2017 - March 11, 2018

 The Maeght Foundation has one of the most important collections in Europe which brings together an extraordinary collection of modern and contemporary works of art.
-After the exhibitions "50 artistes, une collection", "Face à l'œuvre", "Espace, Espaces!” and following the recent exhibitions by artists A. R. Penck and Eduardo Arroyo, the Maeght Foundation, this winter, presents a new and enriching interpretation concerning "human beings" and their representations.
+After the exhibitions "50 artistes, une collection", "Face à l'œuvre", "Espace, Espaces!” and following the recent exhibitions by artists A. R. Penck and Eduardo Arroyo, the Maeght Foundation, this winter, presents a new and enriching interpretation concerning "humanity and its representations".
 The title "Is this how men live?” is taken from the famous lines of Louis Aragon, set to music by Léo Ferré, "...
 Is this how men live and their kisses follow them in the distance...".
-More than 100 works - paintings, sculptures, drawings and prints - will be on display from December 16, 2017 to March 11, 2018 in a new exhibition built around the humanistic dimension of the collection.
+More than 100 works - paintings, sculptures, drawings and prints - will be on display from December 16, 2017 to March 11, 2018 in a new exhibition of works built around the humanistic dimension of the collection.
 It therefore speaks about existence and human beings, with their contradictions, their struggles, their hopes.

 1 The Maeght Foundation's collection has also been presented outside the walls, most notably with the exhibitions "Les Messagers" and "Vivantes natures" at the Château de Biron and "La passion de créer" at the Art Pavilion in Zagreb.